 Those who can’t do, learn.
-In this installment of our series in which the clueless apprentice with the experts, we learn lands, creatures, and spells from Magic great Jon Finkel.
+In this installment of our series in which the clueless apprentice with the experts, we divine meaning from the heavenly bodies.

 The allure of an awards show is not the thrill of victory, but rather the anticipation—and of course the potential for a handjob.

 Four digressions about obsession, venom, and life in a famous author’s orbit.

 From the awkward phase through the sweater phase to the riot grrrl phase and the New York phase, growing up with a First Daughter I’ve never met.